Is Food Consuming Your Life?

 You will also examine ways in which food fills a self-care void such as lack of sleep, difficulty saying no or relaxing, and pattens of deprivation and restriction.
 Physically, treatment may consider medication to reduce intensity of symptoms, evaluating related medical conditions, examining other forms of imbalance in chemistry, learning attuned eating, reconnecting with your body, and discerning the physical signals provided by your body.
 We offer a 12-week group therapy program and a one day workshop to help you learn the fundamental skills of recovery in a supportive, nurturing environment.
 We also offer individual therapy.

 “Thank you for walking with me through some of the most challenging and sometimes dark days of my life.
 In the beginning, our sessions felt like a life line, a safe harbor, a place to be myself.
 Soon, I began to feel like a kid on a training bike, and now I feel like I’m riding on my own.
 It’s really scary sometimes, but its okay.. and somedays I feel the sense of freedom I’ve been longing for – right where I am.
 Thank you for your listening and your patience.
 Thank you for your questions and your guidance.
 I’m truly grateful.” – eating disorder recovered client

 Our group programs offer additional opportunities for growth and support for people who struggle with food issues.
 Groups can be a powerful way to heal from emotional eating as you embark on the journey to recovery with others who understand and support you.
 Our structured group lasts for 12 weeks and begins at different times throughout the year.
-Groups are offered at our office in Houston, Texas during lunchtime hours from 11:45-1pm.
-If the time commitment is difficult, you may consider attending a full one-day workshop.
-Following the group program or workshop, support group opportunities are available.
+Groups are offered at our office in Houston, Texas during lunchtime hours from 11:45-1pm and in the evenings 6-7pm.
+Following the group program, support group opportunities are available.
+Click here to learn more about our Eating Disorder Therapy Group.
 Click here to find out more about our make peace with food therapy group.